 Cash and cash equivalents are defined as cash on hand, demand deposits with financial institutions, and short-term liquid investments with an initial maturity date of less than three months.
-The Company's cash in demand deposit accounts may exceed federally insured limits.

-Management monitors the cash balances in the Company's operating accounts and adjusts the cash balances as appropriate; however, these cash balances could be negatively impacted if the underlying financial institutions fail or are subject to other adverse conditions in the financial markets.
-To date, the Company has experienced no loss or diminished access to cash in their operating accounts.
+The Company's cash in demand deposit accounts may exceed federally insured limits and could be negatively impacted if the underlying financial institutions fail or are subject to other adverse conditions in the financial markets.
+To date, the Company has experienced no loss or diminished access to cash in their demand deposit accounts.